RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 `.` | .  | match any character
 ` ` | a b | sequencing; match on a and then on b

-In the case of the example PME the grammar is as follows (apologies for the mixture of special tokens between the Grammar language and the pattern language, notice the quoted variants ...)
+In the case of the example PME the grammar is as follows (notice the unquoted ? and quoted ? etc., the unqouted are Grammar operators and the quoted are characters we are matching in the parsing)
 ```
 Start := '/' '^'?
 Regex '$'? '/'